OISF/suricata/doc/userguide/capture-hardware/napatech.rst

 If cpu-affinity is not used it is necessary to explicitly define the streams in the Suricata configuration file.
-To use this option the following options should be set in the suricata configuration file:
+To use this option the following options should be set in the Suricata configuration file:

   1. Turn off cpu-affinity

-  2. Enable the napatech "auto-config" option
+  2. Enable the Napatech "auto-config" option

   3. Specify the streams that should be created on startup

-  4. Specify the ports that will provide traffic to suricata
+  4. Specify the ports that will provide traffic to Suricata

   5. Specify the hashmode used to distribute traffic to the streams